qnkxsovc/qnkxsovc.github.io/_posts/2018-01-30-As-If-I-Didn't-Spend-Enough-Time-on-College.md

 Selecting fingerprints is like picking out the "important parts" of a document, and it makes plagiarism detection more efficient by directly reducing the amount of string comparisons required to detect shared sub-strings.
 Plus, the documents can be indexed by their fingerprints to make the process even more efficient: to evaluate a new document, you would only have to select its fingerprints and look them up in the index instead of checking it against every other document in the database.

-Because of the relatively small amount of text to be considered in this case, I chose to make the process simpler by forgoing the fingerprint selection process and considering _all_ of an essay's fingerprint candidates as its representative so I don't have to do anything funky to guarantee that I find every possible substring match.
+Because of the relatively small amount of text to be considered in this case, I chose to make the process simpler by forgoing the fingerprint selection process and considering _all_ of an essay's fingerprint candidates as its representative, so I don't have to do anything funky to guarantee that I find every possible substring match.
 Still, the idea of increasing the efficiency of the process by indexing documents by their substrings was central to this investigation, so I want to reiterate it:

 ![](/assets/college/Indexing.svg){: .center-image }

 Which of these data formats makes it easier to tell which documents share fingerprints?

 ## Implementation
 This is the real meat of the project.
-I'm gong to run through each step and explain what's going on.
+I'm going to run through each step and explain what's going on.

 ### Preprocessing
 Preprocessing is where the input text data (or _corpus_) gets cleaned before use.
-Not all of my preprocessing steps are shown here - the processes of exporting my essays to text and and consolidating them in a JSON file through regex-fu is omitted on the grounds of boring and esoteric.
+Not all of my preprocessing steps are shown here - the processes of exporting my essays to text and consolidating them in a JSON file through regex-fu is omitted on the grounds of boring and esoteric.

 Anyways, we start with an array of JSON essay objects with the following members:
 - college: which college is requesting the essay?
 - prompt: the writing prompt
 - maxwords: maximum word count for this essay (-1 if no maximum is provided)
-- content: the actual content of the issay
+- content: the actual content of the essay
 - id: lastly, each essay gets a numeric identifier to help keep track of it